paramananda-15/trustvault-showcase/README.md

-> **⚠️ Public Showcase Notice**
+> **⚠️ Note**
-> This repository is a public showcase of the project.
-The production implementation remains private because it contains proprietary intellectual property and commercially sensitive components.
-This repository documents the system architecture, design decisions, technology stack, and project capabilities without exposing confidential implementation details.
+> This is not the main project repository — the actual codebase is private.
+This repo is here to document what was built: the architecture, features, design decisions, and tech stack.

 ---